BBC director general resigns over "shoddy journalism"

-LONDON BBC Director General George Entwistle resigned on Saturday, just two months into the job, after the state-funded broadcaster put out a programme denounced by the corporation's chairman as shoddy journalism.
+LONDON BBC Director General George Entwistle resigned on Saturday, just two months into the job, after the state-funded broadcaster put out a program denounced by the corporation's chairman as shoddy journalism.

 Accepting Entwistle's resignation, BBC Trust chairman Lord Patten said: "This is undoubtedly one of the saddest evenings of my public life.

-"At the heart of the BBC is its role as a trusted global news organisation.
+"At the heart of the BBC is its role as a trusted global news organization.

-"As the editor-in-chief of that organisation, George has very honourably offered us his resignation because of the unacceptable mistakes -- the unacceptable shoddy journalism -- which has caused us so much controversy."
+"As the editor-in-chief of that organization, George has very honorably offered us his resignation because of the unacceptable mistakes -- the unacceptable shoddy journalism -- which has caused us so much controversy."

 "I listened to the director general with increasing disbelief," John Whittingdale, chairman of parliament's powerful media committee, told Reuters.
 "The level of failure of management at every level within the BBC, up to and including the director general, is just extraordinary."